Top 10 Corrupt Politician

 10. William Marcy Tweed (Boss Tweed)

 Mr. Tweed started his political career as a New York alderman and was soon after elected to a term of congress.
-It is believed that he embezzled money worth $25 to $200 million.
+One of the corrupt politicians in the US, Tweed embezzled money worth $25 to $200 million.
 Mr. Tweed and his accomplices were ultimately brought down in the year of 1871 and sent to lockup.